DerLudditus/almalinux-kde-livemedia-kernel-lt/README.md

 ### 3. Changes towards the original scripts from [AlmaLinux/sig-livemedia](https://github.com/AlmaLinux/sig-livemedia)

 * The Live media will boot using `kernel-lt` [from ELRepo](http://elrepo.org/tiki/kernel-lt).
-The installed system will have both `kernel-lt` (6.1) and `kernel` (5.14), so pay attention when updating the system only brings a new `kernel`, which would go first in GRUB, before `kernel-lt`.
+The installed system will have both `kernel-lt` (6.1) and `kernel` (5.14), so pay attention to those situations when updating the system only brings a new `kernel`, which would go first in GRUB, before `kernel-lt`.
 But you should know that if you ever used several kernel branches simultaneously (Arch, EndeavourOS, Manjaro, anyone?).
 * I'm using `timezone Europe/Berlin` and [ftp.gwdg.de](https://ftp.gwdg.de) for most repos in the `ks` file.
 You can change them to match your needs.
 Consult [mirrors.almalinux.org](https://mirrors.almalinux.org) if needed; also, [elrepo.org](http://elrepo.org/tiki/Download).
 * I have used this script to build a KDE Live ISO of AlmaLinux 9.3 before the team could build an official ISO, because I needed it for a new install, and without the requirement of a USB Ethernet adapter + a patch cord for the said laptop, so I couldn't be stopped by the situation that prevented them from offering an official KDE ISO: when EPEL9 has updated KDE to Plasma 5.27.6, KF5 5.108, Apps 23.04.3, `kdepim-addons` couldn't be updated because `kf5itinerary` needed a newer `poplar` than the one available in EL9 ([read about it here](https://lists.fedoraproject.org/archives/list/epel-devel@lists.fedoraproject.org/thread/VAAKEKAEKGSBBPXO4HJK3J7EDVPUUKJM/)). **I'm not using KDE PIM at all, so I just excluded `kdepim-addons`.**
 * Extra repositories have been added and enabled, with the packages shown below preselected:\